 These two locations require a hike in, which is about a mile each way.
 Make sure you plan for that if you want to make sunset or sunrise!
 And bring a headlamp.
 There are pit toilets located in the parking area, and bear lockers as well.
 You’ll need to get all food/scented items out of your car, bears frequent this area and Glacier!
 It’s the exact same approach as Glacier Point, but you park a few miles closer.
 Parking is limited and can be tough here though.
 The Glacier Point Road is seasonal and closed in the winter, so you’ll check the weather and know the conditions before your trip.

 ***Note that this location is dangerous, and you need to use caution.
 You don’t need to be right on the edge of the cliff.
 You can safely stand 10 feet away from the edge and get the same effect for the photos.
 Wedding dresses are heavy and have a lot of material that can catch the wind and push you around, and it’s usually windy up here.
-As your photographers, we would never put you in a dangerous position or ask you to do something you weren’t comfortable with.
+As your Yosemite elopement photographers, we would never put you in a dangerous position or ask you to do something you weren’t comfortable with.

 One of the best views of Yosemite Valley is right here at Tunnel View.
 You can see El Capitan, Half Dome, and Bridal View Falls from here.
 If you’re lucky enough to have a bit of weather on your big day, you might see a few clouds settle in the valley and create some one of kind, dreamy, and moody backdrops!

 Check out this page for some current fall color reports on the East Side of the Sierra for a reference.
 (The East Side is going to have to be a whole different blog post, its spectacular!)
 Of course you’ll have to see what the water conditions are.
 The Merced River is generally pretty low in the fall, so there’s will be a large beach exposed.
 In the spring expect this to be completely underwater.

 Getting here is very easy.
 On your way into the valley, this is just past the left turn to El Capitan.
 There is limited parking, but I’ve never had an issue getting a spot here.
 There is a pit toilet as well, and a few picnic tables in case you want to have a picnic or bbq with the fam.

-El Cap Meadow
+El Capitan Meadow

-This meadow is pretty spectacular any time of year.
+This meadow is pretty spectacular for a Yosemite elopement any time of year.
 There are giant peaks looking over you at every angle.
-El Capitan stands to the north, and the Catherdral Rocks and Spires to the South.
+El Capitan stands to the north and the Catherdral Rocks and Spires to the South.
 Black Oaks line the west, and the mighty Merced River on the east.
 The meadow is under restoration, so make sure to stay on the paths that have been left for access.
 This is a great example of a place that sees a lot of visitors and needs to be respected.
 The meadow used to be very trampled, and people would drive and walk anywhere they pleased.
 Thankfully, it’s on its way to being a lush, thriving meadow again.